cfrm17/quadraticInterpolation/README.md

 Given term forward rates with adjacent underlying term intervals, we want a function f such that it is piecewise quadratic, continuous, and relation (1) is respected.
 If we restrict ourselves to these conditions only, we obtain a family of arbitrage-free curves parametrized by the values of f at boundary points (start and end points of the term intervals).
 The forward curves associated are automatically smooth.

 Consequently, in order to obtain a unique function f, there is a need to impose meaningful conditions on the values of f at boundary points.
 This is done such that the locality property of the curve (when shocking an input instrument, the shock spreads to the neighbors only, not to the whole curve) is guaranteed.
-The constructed curve can be used to value derivatives, like callable exotics (see https://finpricing.com/lib/EqCallable.html).
+The constructed curve can be used to value derivatives.

 Assume we are given three ordered dates  , and corresponding term forward rates  and  .
 By no-arbitrage condition, we automatically have